 Overall Thoughts on Full Time Travel as a Photographer

 Full time travel has allowed me to photograph a number of great locations that would not have been possible otherwise.
-However, I now question if I have sacrificed quantity for quality at times.
+However, I now question if I have sacrificed quantity for quality with my images.

-The challenges and tasks associated with living full time on the road take significantly more time than I expected.
-This was particularly true since I travel solo.
+The challenges and tasks associated with living full time on the road as a solo traveler took significantly more time than I expected.

 What I would do differently?